loadsmart/culture/careers/eng-leadership-faq.md

 Any engineer with technical experience equivalent of Senior I willing to take on more responsibilities.

 ### Who can be an Engineering Manager?
-Any Tech Lead with more than at least 1 year in the role that has decided to continue progressing on the management track is eligible to be an Engineering Manager.
+Any Tech Lead with direct reports and with more than 1 year in the role that has decided to continue progressing on the management track is eligible to be an Engineering Manager.

 ### How many direct reports should an engineering manager have?
 6 to 8